creidinger/gcode-explode-layers/README.md

 # gcode-explode-layers
-Save separate .gcode files for each layer, whan a Z change is detected.
+Save separate .gcode files for each layer, when a Z change is detected.